MLB Report Card Grades for All 30 Teams Entering August

 Neither is a savior by himself, but both represent the Rockies' new trajectory.
 This is a team in full-on contention mode.

 Why not?
 Catching the Dodgers is untenable, but a wild-card slot is within reach.
-And hosting the play-in game at Coors Field is a viable option if Colorado can fend off the division-rival Arizona Diamondbacks.
+And hosting the play-in game at Coors Field is a viable option if Colorado can fend off the division rival Arizona Diamondbacks.

 Grade: A